-The following hardware tools are required for full control of the gen4 Integrated Display Modules.
+The following hardware tool is required for full control of the uLCD-90DT/DCT display module.

 7.1.
-4D Programming Cable/Adaptor
+4D Programming Adaptor

-The 4D Programming Cable and uUSB-PA5 Programming Adaptor are essential hardware tools to program, customise and test the DIABLO16 Processor.
+The 4D-UPA (Univeral Programming Adaptor) is an essential hardware tools to program, customise and test the DIABLO16 Processor.